firubi/dotfiles-gigachad-arch/README.md

 ### SDDM-refresh-rate
 You can change the refresh rate and primary monitor in SDDM.
 Edit the file /usr/share/sddm/scripts/Xsetup as sudo and add in the lines:
 ```
-xrandr --output DP-0 --primary --mode 2560x1440 --rate 180 # or whatever your monitor settings are
+xrandr --output DP-0 --primary --mode 2560x1440 --rate 180
 ```
 You can get the numbers from running `xrandr | grep -w connected` while in an **X-session**.

 ### Anki
 After an update, the audio in Anki is low.
 You need to specify ao=pulse in mpv.conf, and put it in ~/.local/share/Anki2/ so Anki reads it.
+You may want to add ANKI_WAYLAND=1 as an environmental variable if it behaves weirdly on Wayland.

 ## Basic maintenance
 - `sudo pacman -Syu` - to update